pmjones/php-styler/README.md

 1. _PHPParser\Parser_ converts the code to an abstract syntax tree of _Node_ elements.
 2. _PHPStyler\Printer_ flattens the _Node_ tree into a list of _Printable_ elements.
-3. _PHPStyler\Styler_ converts each _Printable_ back into text; it applies horizontal spacing, vertical spacing, and line-splitting rules as it goes.
+3. _PHPStyler\Styler_ converts each _Printable_ back into text using a series of _Line_ objects; it applies horizontal spacing, vertical spacing, and line-splitting rules as it goes.

 ### Design Goals